Homemade Lemon Cupcakes

 Instructions

-2. In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar on high speed until light and creamy, about 3 minutes.
+3. Using a handheld or stand mixer fitted with a paddle attachment, beat the butter, sugar, and lemon zest together on medium-high speed in a large bowl until creamed, about 3 minutes.
 Scrape down the sides and bottom of the bowl as needed.
-Add the eggs and vanilla extract and beat on medium-high speed until combined, about 1 minute.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
+Add eggs and vanilla, and then beat on medium-high speed until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
-Set aside.

-4. Bake for 18–22 minutes, or until a toothpick inserted in the center comes out clean.
-Cool the cupcakes in the pan set on a cooling rack for 20 minutes, then remove them from the pan and return to the rack to cool completely before frosting.
+5. Pour/spoon the batter evenly into the liners.
+Bake for 18–21 minutes, or until a toothpick inserted in the center comes out clean.
+Allow the cupcakes to cool completely before filling and frosting.

-5. Frost cooled cupcakes with vanilla buttercream.
-You can swipe the frosting on with an icing knife or use a piping tip such as Wilton 1M.
+8. Frost cooled cupcakes and top each with a lemon slice and/or mint sprig, if desired.
+You can swipe the frosting on with an icing knife or use a piping tip such as Wilton 1M or Ateco 826.

-6. Store covered in the refrigerator for up to 3 days.
+9. Store leftover cupcakes in the refrigerator for up to 4 days.
+A cupcake carrier makes storing and transporting easy.

 Notes

-4. Lemons: You need about 2 large or 3 medium lemons to yield this amount of zest and juice.
+3. Lemons: You need about 2–3 medium lemons to yield this amount of zest and juice.

-5. Mini Cupcakes: For around 30 mini cupcakes, bake for 11–13 minutes, same oven temperature.
+6. Mini Cupcakes: For around 30–36 mini cupcakes, bake for about 11–13 minutes, same oven temperature.
+I do not recommend filling mini cupcakes; they’re simply too small.

 sally mckenney headshot purple shirt.